andygrunwald/go-jira/README.md

 ### Authentication

 The `go-jira` library does not handle most authentication directly.
 Instead, authentication should be handled within an `http.Client`.
-That client can then be passed into the `NewClient` function when creating a jira client.
+That client can then be passed into the `NewClient` function when creating a Jira client.

-For convenience, capability for basic and cookie-based authentication is included in the main library.
+For convenience, the capability for basic and cookie-based authentication is included in the main library.

 #### Token (Jira on Atlassian Cloud)